 We strive to work with pupils and their families to meet and agree on their SEND needs and the necessary provision.
-Our annual School offer (SEN information report), which provides detailed information for parents on the provision we make for SEN pupils is available on our school website.
+Our annual School offer (SEN information report), which provides detailed information for parents on the provision we make for pupils with SEND is available on our school website.